 - That’s it; you should be able to reinstall Discord on your Windows 10 system without problems now.

-If the installation process still doesn’t work, try to manually install Discord: go to the %LocalAppData%/Discord folder and run the Update app as Administrator; next, run the Discord app as Administrator and set Compatibility mode to Windows 8.
+If the installation process still doesn’t work, try to manually install Discord: go to the %LocalAppData%/Discord folder and run the Update app as Administrator; next, run the Discord app as Administrator.

 If Discord was corrupted by a recent Windows 10 update you can also try to remove the Windows package: press Win+I, click on Update & Security, go to Windows Update, choose Advanced options and select Update history; from there you can uninstall certain Windows updates.